Faith Foundations

 Here are all the courses that are included in your program in order of what will be studied each semester (three courses per semester for two years):

-Year 1 - Semester One
+Year One - Semester One

 IMAN1: Understanding Theology - Divine Oneness